k-czekaj/PORTFOLIO/README.md

 ## ABOUT ME

 <p align="justify">Why did I decide to be a <b>software tester</b>?
 I am the person in the team who <b>can look critically</b> and at the same time <b>delicately give comments</b> without hurting anyone.
 This has saved my team a lot of times from presenting a project with mistakes and losing client trust in our professionalism.
 In my work, I always care about a <b>good atmosphere, high quality</b> and <b>every detail of my tasks.</b> I can find mistakes, but I also appreciate <b>constructive criticism</b>, because it allows me to self-develop.
 The constant <b>desire for self-development</b> is another advantage of being a tester, which convinced me to choose this career path.
-During my training process, I have mastered <b>the skills of exploratory testing, testing of websites and mobile applications, writing test cases, reporting defects</b> and <b>creating test reports.</b> I know how to use <b>SQL, Chrome DevTools, Jira</b> and <b>GitHub.</b> The effects can be seen in this repository.
+During my training process, I have mastered <b>the skills of exploratory testing, testing of websites and mobile applications, REST API testing, writing test cases, reporting defects</b> and <b>creating test reports.</b> I know how to use <b>SQL, Chrome DevTools, Jira, Postman</b> and <b>GitHub.</b> The effects can be seen in this repository.
 My curiosity grows with each new skill and knowledge, I am convinced that <b>I want to go deeper into the world of testing.</b> I am ready to take on new challenges as <b>a member of the development team.</b></p>

 ### <p align="center"><a href="https://www.linkedin.com/in/katarzyna-czekaj/" target="_blank">☑️ Visit my <b>LinkedIn</b> profile</a></p>
 <p align="center"><img src="https://user-images.githubusercontent.com/122294284/219976499-1d2a8bb6-1546-498b-8bc3-a252110d41eb.jpg" alt="Obraz autorstwa storyset na Freepik" width="70%" height="70%"></p>